 With these formulas in mind, we’ll break down how to use them to refresh your memory!

-The area of a circle equals r2, or the irrational constant of pi, multiplied by the squares of the radius of the circle.
-The radius, or r, is the distance from the edge of the circle to the center.
+The area of a circle equals πr2, or the irrational constant of pi, multiplied by the squares of the circle's radius.
+The radius, or r, is the distance from the circle's edge to the center.

-The standard equation for finding the area of squares and rectangles is lw, or length times width.
+The standard equation for finding the area of squares and rectangles is l x w, or length times width.

-Triangles have a different area equation, that of 12bh.
+Triangles have a different area equation, that of 1/2 b x h.
 A triangle is always half the area of a larger square.
-The measurements of b and h are the base line’s length and the height, or the distance from the base to the opposite corner.
-Once multiplied with each other and `½, you have found the area.
+The measurements of b and h are the baseline’s length and the height, or the distance from the base to the opposite corner.
+Once multiplied with each other and ½, you have found the area.

 The formula of solid shapes, or the three-dimensional variants of other shapes, builds on the previous formulas by adding the extra line to fill in the third direction of space.

-Below, you'll find a list of the common SAT math formulas you’ll want to memorize before you take the exam.
-These formulas won’t be included in the SAT formula sheet, so it’s essential that you get familiar with these equations and their applications.
+Below, you'll find a list of the standard SAT math formulas you’ll want to memorize before you take the exam.
+The SAT formula sheet won't include these formulas, so you must get familiar with these equations and their applications.

 The SAT includes three main graphing equations that appear on most related SAT problems: linear, distance, and slope.